 “Because of cultural differences and widespread poverty in endemic areas, this regimen is difficult to implement on a universal scale,”

+he says.
 Treatment also involves screening communities for the presence of trachoma in children one to nine years of age.

 When over 10 percent are found to have a clinical disease, he says the entire community is treated with antibiotics.
 In areas with less disease, only targeted groups are treated